renovatebot/renovate/docs/development/creating-editing-renovate-presets.md

 ##### Rules for `group:recommended` presets

-1. The `group:recommended` preset is for related dependencies which aren't from a monorepo but which usually need to be updated together as separate PRs may each break
+1. The `group:recommended` preset is for related dependencies which are not from a monorepo but which usually need to be updated together as separate PRs may each break

 ##### Rules for `group:*` presets

 1. Finally, any other `group:*` presets can be added if they are beneficial to a wide number of users
-1. They don't need to be added to `group:recommended`, meaning that users will "opt in" to them one by one and not get them automatically from `config:recommended`, which includes `group:monorepo` and `group:recommended`
+1. They do not need to be added to `group:recommended`, meaning that users will "opt in" to them one by one and not get them automatically from `config:recommended`, which includes `group:monorepo` and `group:recommended`

 #### Replacement presets